inspired-consulting/qrcode_ex/README.md

 Simple QR Code Generator written in Elixir with no other dependencies.

-This project is a fork an a successor of [SiliconJungles/eqrcode](https://github.com/SiliconJungles/eqrcode).
+This project is a fork and a successor of [SiliconJungles/eqrcode](https://github.com/SiliconJungles/eqrcode).
 It adds the following functionallity:
 * more error coreection levels: :m, :q, :h (before was only :l)
 * more QR code versions: 8..40  (before was only 1-7)